Graphic designer, educator and publisher.

 Vi Gör Vad Vi Kan/ We Do What We Can (2015–2019) was a help relief organization started by a group of citizens, to provide aid to refugees arriving at the Greek island of Lesvos.
 10 million Sek and equipment was collected and distributed to local initiatives working with health, hygiene, teaching and protection.

 Centan (2017–2020).
 A local bistro started in 2017.
-My role is in design and communication.
-I’m also creative director of different kinds of collaborations with the local community, such as design comissions to the local school students, events and themes.
-Web Instagram
+My role was in design and communication as well as being the creative director of different kinds of collaborations with the local community, such as design commissions to the local school students and other local creatives and craftspeople.

 Hjärta Smärta (2001–2011) was an award winning graphic design studio, established in 2001 by Angela Tillman Sperandio and me.
-The studio worked with a wide range of commissions – from identities to exhibition graphics and book design.
+The studio worked with a wide range of commissions – from identities to exhibition graphics and book design, but also with self initiated projects like Hall of Femmes.
 Hjärta Smärtas’ work is represented in the permanent collections of Nationalmuseum in Stockholm and The Röhsska Museum in Gothenburg.

 I’m the head of the Visual Communication program at Beckmans College of Design in Stockholm, where I also teach courses in graphic design.

 Swedish-Tunisian designer, teacher and publisher.
 Born in Sweden 1975.
 Worked within the field of design since 2001.

 Art & Architecture, course, Kungliga Konsthögskolan, Stockholm, 2002